Tear Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'

 "We know that any kind of social unrest, especially in the midst of an outbreak, is only going to make things worse," he says.

-He says the most recent example would be bombings in Yemen that are exacerbating a cholera outbreak.
+He says the most recent example would be bombings in Yemen that exacerbated a cholera outbreak.

 Dr. Rohini Haar, an emergency physician in Oakland, Calif.,, has studied the use of riot control agents around the world.